Waziup/learning-center-content/content/en/solutions/automatic_irrigation/guide.md

 At this point, we want to trigger the relay to turn ON the water pump, when the soil moisture sensor detects a dry soil.
 The relay will then turn OFF when the soil moisture sensor reports the soil is wet.
 Also the WaziACT will constantly update Wazicloud with the current state of the soil through Wazigate.

+**NOTE:** Make sure to have a configured gateway up and running before uploading this next code.
+Kindly see the lectures under **Module 5 Lecture 2** for how to setup a Waziup Gateway.

 Schematics
 ----------
 ![Final Schematic](./media/waziACT_soilv2.jpg)